-8.2.14 Tactical ATS Surveillance control and tactical procedural control are exercised in some areas of the NAT HLA airspace.
-However, oceanic clearances for most NAT flights are of a strategic nature, whereby flights are allocated a conflict-free route and profile from coast-out to landfall.
+8.2.14 Tactical ATS Surveillance control and tactical procedural control are exercised in some areas of the NAT HLA.
+However, oceanic clearances for many NAT flights are of a strategic nature.
 Although such strategic clearances normally specify a single flight level for the entire crossing, there is often scope for en-route step-climb re-clearances as fuel burn-off makes higher levels more optimal.
 Controllers will accommodate requests for step-climbs whenever possible.
 When so re-cleared, pilots should initiate the climb without delay (unless their discretion was invited or unless a conditional clearance was issued) and those aircraft not using CPDLC/ADS-C should always report to ATC immediately upon leaving the old and on reaching the new cruising levels.